 Our Tuition Assistance Program supports students in Kindergarten through Grade 12.
 In 2023, over $7 million was awarded to 340 students, including 45 new students.
 Household incomes for students participating in the Tuition Assistance Program range from under $35,000 to over $180,000.

-Park School has been awarded a $2 million endowment grant from the Malone Family Foundation.
-In addition to our regular tuition assistance funds, this grant enables Park School to award two additional need-based tuition assistance grants each year to academically talented students entering Grades 7–10.
-Applicants considered for this honor must be exceptional students who place in the top five percent of their class, demonstrate academic achievement, exemplary citizenship, leadership potential, and financial need.
-In addition to tuition expenses, the program provides a stipend for educational expenses related to the student’s course of study and extracurricular activities at Park.
+Park School has been awarded a $2.5 million endowment grant from the Malone Family Foundation.
+In addition to our regular tuition assistance funds, this grant enables Park School to award up to two additional need-based tuition assistance grants each year to academically talented students entering Grades 7–10.

 U. S. citizens applying to Grades 7–10, and eligible for need-based tuition assistance in amounts between 30 percent and 100 percent of tuition, are invited to apply to the Malone Scholars Program.
 Once selected, students will continue to receive a need-based grant through grade twelve and will retain the designation of Malone Scholar regardless of future tuition assistance needs.

 Families interested in applying for the Malone Scholar Program must complete all of the following: the Park School admission application, the tuition assistance application, and the Malone Scholars application.
 All of these materials are due by December 15.
 Finalists will be selected and invited for a formal Malone Scholar interview in late January.
 Those not invited to interview will continue to be considered for Park School’s need-based tuition assistance program.